 The project manager will be the Madison Watershed Coordinator, Sunni Heikes-Knapton.
 Responsibilities of the project manager include pre-season meeting, volunteer coordination, storage/maintenance of equipment, data management, data analysis, report composition, coordinating educational events.
-The Madison Conservation District's Big Sky Watershed Corps member will be tasked with providing assistance in project management, volunteer recruitment, data analysis, report composition and field work.
-The Watershed Corps member will join the volunteers on each site visit to ensure monitoring protocols are followed properly.
+The field technician will be tasked with providing assistance in project management, volunteer recruitment, data analysis, report composition and field work.
+The field technician will join the volunteers on each site visit to ensure monitoring protocols are followed properly.
+The BSWC member will attend periodic sampling events to capture photo and video of the volunteer efforts.
 The project administration will be completed by the Madison Conservation District, which will include the accounting and financial management of the project.
 The project team responsibilities are provided in Table 4.